This cheesy Caramelized Onion, Bacon and Potato Frittata recipe has layers of flavors and will be the star of your next weekend brunch!

 If that hasn’t convinced you to make this potato frittata this weekend, then PLEASE promise me you’ll at least make it for weekend brunch soon!

 And Happy Mother’s Day to all the Mama’s out there!
-Whether you are a new Mom like me, seasoned Grandmother, someone who is doing everything they can right now to be the best Mom they can be in the future, or are a caring and compassionate aunt, nurse, teacher or social worker who has cared for a child when their Mother couldn’t (it really does take a village!); I hope you all know how much you are needed and loved and have a beautiful Mother’s Day!
+Whether you are a new Mom, seasoned Grandmother, someone who is doing everything they can right now to be the best Mom they can be in the future, or are a caring and compassionate aunt, nurse, teacher or social worker who has cared for a child when their Mother couldn’t (it really does take a village!); I hope you all know how much you are needed and loved and have a beautiful Mother’s Day!

 HELPFUL TIPS AND INFORMATION: